Handle Your Apartment Branding Challenges With Ease Using These Tips

 To truly create an accurate user persona, you need to thoroughly research both your users’ motivations and pain points.

-For example, this highly qualified influencer finds it difficult to attend events (maybe because he’s a cat), and maybe your product can really help them out.
+For example, this highly qualified influencer finds it difficult to attend events (maybe because he’s a cat), and maybe your product can help them out.

 12. Include goals that your product or service may not directly impact.

-Obviously, the goals that your product or service directly impacts should be featured in user persona examples.
+The goals that your product or service directly impacts should be featured in user persona examples.
 But you should also take it a step further and highlight the other goals this persona may have.

 13. Begin your user persona guide with a helpful introduction paragraph

 Part of creating a well-rounded user persona is giving them a backstory.
-It really does not have to be much, but enough to help highlight key traits or aspects.
+It does not have to be much, but enough to help highlight key traits or aspects.
 You can use this intro to talk about what makes your personas tick.
 Outline why your company should care about this persona.
 Or make it purely biographical, like in the user persona example above.

 I like this approach because you can use it to tell a real story instead of just listing facts and figures.